 Spay / Neuter Schedule Information:

-Clinics are generally held the 2nd & 4th Thursday of every month, but these are subject to change.
+Clinics are generally held every Thursday, but these are subject to change.
 You will be provided with more information on this after your application has been received.
 When your animals have been scheduled for their surgery, you will receive a letter a week prior to the surgery with all of your instructions.